A NORTHWEST ARKANSAS CELEBRATION

 We are excited to partner with Music MovesCommunity Cohesion Project and Interform Fashion to bring another amazing event to NWA.

-This family-friendly event is free to the public.
+This event is free and open to the public!

 For up to date information, visit our Facebook event page: Freedom Festival – Celebrating Juneteenth

-Volunteering at Juneteenth Freedom Festival
+Volunteering at Juneteenth Celebration & Freedom Festival

 Individuals are needed to assist with this event.
 If you would like to volunteer the day of the event, complete the following: